brettz9/eslint-plugin-query/README.md

 Add "rules" made of arbitrary selectors to choose source lines to be reported

+## Comparison to `no-restricted-syntax`

+While ESLint has a [similar rule](https://eslint.org/docs/rules/no-restricted-syntax), this rule differs in that:

+1. You can see the actual syntax in the output if you wish (optionally slicing this output with start and/or end); this makes it ideal for querying data rather than just knowing that some syntax is present in such-and-such a file at such-and-such a line number.
+2. You can use arbitrary JavaScript in your template syntax
+3. I hope to expand to other rules for querying (and possibly formatting/sorting results).

 ## Installation

 You'll first need to install [ESLint](http://eslint.org):